finnvoor/SwiftUIFX/README.md

 ### Instructions

-1. Install the [SwiftUIFX app](https://github.com/finnvoor/SwiftUIFX/releases/latest/download/SwiftUIFX.app.zip).
-Open the app at least once to allow it to run.
+1. Move the [SwiftUIFX app](https://github.com/finnvoor/SwiftUIFX/releases/latest/download/SwiftUIFX.app.zip) to Applications, and run `xattr -cr /Applications/SwiftUIFX.app` to allow the app to be run.
+Open the app at least once.
 2. Unzip [SwiftUIFX.zip](https://github.com/finnvoor/SwiftUIFX/releases/latest/download/SwiftUIFX.zip) and place the SwiftUIFX directory into `/Applications/Final Cut Pro.app/Contents/PlugIns/MediaProviders/MotionEffect.fxp/Contents/Resources/Templates.localized/Generators.localized/`.
 3. Ensure you have the Swift toolchain installed, and create a new Swift package.
 Ensure the package's library name matches the package name, and set the library's `type` to `.dynamic`.
 ```swift